 Optimization comes in a few different stages.
-While some is taken care of on the back-end of your website, there are still some steps that you can take to boost your SEO.
+While a lot of it relies on the back-end of your website, there are still some steps that you can take to boost your SEO right now.

 Increasing the amount of relevant content on your site is a great way to boost your ranking in searches.
-If you’re producing blog posts, including relevant industry keywords that are relevant to what your customers are searching will make it more likely to find your site in the sea of Google search results that appear.
+Producing blog posts, including relevant industry keywords that are relevant to what your customers are searching for, will make it more likely to find your site in the sea of Google search results that appear.

 Keywords are Key

 Pay attention to the actual words that you are using on your site.
 Gone are the days when broad keywords prevail, now you get more value out of being specific.
 A good example would be a business that uses the keywords “Cleats”, where another uses “Men’s Lacrosse Cleats.”
 The business that uses “Men’s Lacrosse Cleats” are more likely to funnel people through the sales process, since it is far more specific and closer to what the searcher is looking for.